cyprus327/FractalRenderer/README.md

 ## Features:

 - Realtime rendering.
-- All fractals state's are saved.
+- All fractal's states are saved.
 - Renders all of the below fractals (except for the Mandelbulb) with 64 bit precision.
 - Supports zooming and panning.
 - Uses the GPU instead of the CPU.